Eeyore: A. A. Milne books

+Adaptations

 Disney adaptations

 Eeyore appears in the Winnie the Pooh cartoons produced by The Walt Disney Company.
 He is somewhat less caustic and sarcastic in the Disney version than in Milne's original stories.
 Though often a supporting character, Winnie the Pooh and a Day for Eeyore focuses on him.
 He is physically one of the stronger animals and is often treated as a pack animal whenever a plot calls for one.
 His house is regularly knocked down, but he always rebuilds it.
 He usually expects misfortune to happen to him, accepts it when it does and rarely even tries to prevent it.
 His catchphrases are "Thanks for noticin' me" and "Ohhh-kayyy".
 His pessimistic outlook was also shown in an encounter with Piglet, who cheerfully bade him "Good morning!"
 Eeyore responded, "Well, I suppose it is...for some."

 Despite his depressive nature, Eeyore is capable of great compassion, whereas in the books he is more apathetic.
 Several episodes of The New Adventures of Winnie the Pooh exemplify this, including "Donkey for a Day", "Stripes", "Home is Where the Home is" and "Eeyi Eeyi Eeyore".
 Eeyore is usually one of the core group of animals, along with Pooh, Piglet, Rabbit and Tigger.
 Of these five, he is the most reluctant to go along with their plans or adventures, but does not oppose them because he believes it to be futile to try.

 In the adaptations, Eeyore has developed a close friendship with Tigger.
 Despite their opposite personalities, Eeyore's passive nature and Tigger's optimism and outgoingness help them to accept each other's flaws and understand each other better.
 Their closeness begins at the end of Winnie the Pooh and a Day for Eeyore and continues in later works such as The New Adventures of Winnie the Pooh, A Winnie the Pooh Thanksgiving and the Winnie the Pooh film.

 His tail was not always fixed to him by a nail, although Disney has chosen this as part of his permanent image.
 When Eeyore lost his tail, Owl found it and used it as a bell-pull beside his door before Pooh found it for Eeyore.
 Christopher Robin then pinned it back on.
 According to Winnie the Pooh and the Honey Tree, this was possible because Eeyore is full of sawdust.
 In Disney merchandise, Eeyore sometimes has an uncharacteristic smile.
 In animation, Eeyore is coloured his natural grey, though he is coloured blue with a pink muzzle in merchandising.
 He appears at the Walt Disney Parks and Resorts for meet and greets.